- Public Programs

-The Collections Management unit manages the loan of workjs of art to the faculties and non-academic divisions of the University of Melbourne.
-The suitability of lending works of art to office spaces for extended periods depends upon a range of factors, including light levels, heating, wall space, security and value.
+The Collections Management unit manages the loan and installation of works of art held in the University of Melbourne Art Collection to the faculties and non-academic divisions of the University of Melbourne.
+Works of art held in the collection are selected for display in office spaces for extended periods and their suitability depends upon a range of factors.
+These include the significance of the work of art and the characteristics of the office environment – the light levels, heating, wall space and level of security.
 Loans from the collection are made available to Deans, Heads of School, Vice-Principals, Office of the Vice-Chancellor, and when possible board rooms.

 Relocations and renovations

-The Collections Management unit is responsible for the relocation of any work in the University Art Collection during renovations and relocations.
+The Collections Management unit is responsible for the relocation of any work in the University Art Collection before renovations and relocations of office spaces begin.
 If you are aware that your department building is being renovated or relocated please contact the Collections Manager, Robyn Hovey (03) 8344 7933, as soon as possible.

 Lina Bryans, Bridge at Warrandyte, c.1959, oil on canvas on composition board, 76.5 x 63.5 cm.
 The University of Melbourne Art Collection.
 Gift of Dr Joseph Brown 1982